 Dementia and Eyesight: 3 Common Changes and Behaviors

-Dementia causes a variety of changes in the brain, including how the eyes see and how the brain processes the information the eyes bring in.
+Dementia causes a variety of changes in the brain, including how the eyes perceive and how the brain processes the information received by the eyes.

 When seniors with Alzheimer’s disease or dementia behave in strange ways, we might assume they’re hallucinating.

-Hallucination is a possible symptom, but the behavior could also be explained by changes in their vision.
+Hallucination is a possible symptom, but changes in their vision could also explain the behavior.

 But this strange behavior can be incredibly stressful for us to observe.
-We think the worst of our older adult’s mental state and worry that they’re declining more quickly.
+We think the worst of an older adult’s mental state and worry that they’re declining more quickly.

 Knowing about vision changes helps you understand why your older adult could be doing these things, reduces fear and worry, and makes dementia care a little easier.

-In this 2 minute video, expert dementia educator Teepa Snow explains how dementia can change vision and what type of behaviors we might see because of those vision changes.
+In this 2-minute video, expert dementia educator Teepa Snow explains how dementia can affect vision and the types of behaviors that may result.

 Advertisement